antonionunnally/Python/ARW_zeros/readme.md

 # 🧠 What This Project Demonstrates

-This project goes beyond basic Python scripting.

-It demonstrates experience with:
+This project demonstrates experience with:

 * Object-oriented Python
 * GUI application development